ShizukaDonaghue/luve/README.md

 ### User Stories Not Implemented

 The following User Stories were not implemented for EPIC: Customer Queries.
-The decision was made not to implement a Customer Queries page as I felt it would be easier for the business owner to manage customer queries in their email inbox, rather than having to manage them both in their inbox and the dashboard within the site.
-Queries posted via the contact form are emailed to the business owner and they can respond to the customers directly from there.
+The decision was made not to create a Customer Queries page as I felt it would be easier for the business owner to manage customer queries in their email inbox, rather than having to manage them both in their inbox and the dashboard within the site.
+The queries posted using the contact form are emailed to the business owner and they can respond to the customers directly from their inbox and keep track of all the email correspondence.

 * As a Business Owner/Staff, I can **view customer queries posted via the contact form within the site ** so that I can keep track of queries from customers.